rpalovics/Alpenglow/docs/source/getting_started/3-five_minute_tutorial.rst

 - only keep the first events of listening sessions
 - recode the items so they represent artists instead of tracks

 Let's start by importing standard packages and Alpenglow; and then reading the csv file using pandas.
+To avoid waiting too much for the experiments to complete, we limit the amount of records read to 200000.

 .. role:: python(code)